chillpert/rayex/README.md

 - [ ] Enable all warnings for Rayex and disable all warnings for third party
 - [ ] Test Rayex deploy with only headers and libs again
 - [ ] Remove any paths set at compile time
 - [ ] Remove big examples and put it in separate repo (combined with )
+- [ ] Try to decrease project size (either compile SDL and KTX as well or only provide necessary headers since precompiled binaries have to be used under Windows)

 ### Planned Features